 In the station, there were five other police men, one of whom was female, wearing the same black uniforms.
-The officers told H. to hand out his money and his cell phone.
-They took his money, 100 Euros, and his phone, a Samsung Galaxy and never returned them.
+The officers told the respondent to hand over his money and cell phone.
+They took his money, 100 Euros, and his phone, a Samsung Galaxy.
+All of was were never returned.

 “He took my money and my phone in his pocket.
 He didn’t destroy the phone because when you have an expensive phone, they keep it for themselves.”